Mara Lopez

-Mara Isabella Yokohama (born May 20, 1991), known professionally as Mara Lopez, is a Filipino-American actress and surfer.
+Mara Isabella Yokohama (born May 20, 1991), known professionally as Mara Lopez, is a Filipino actress.
 She is a member of Star Magic Batch 13.

 Early life

-Mara Lopez was born on May 20, 1991 in San Pablo, California, the daughter of beauty queen, Bb.
-Pilipinas Universe 1982 and actress Maria Isabel Lopez with Japanese ex-husband Hiroshi Yokohama.
-She is the older of two siblings.
-Her younger brother is five years younger.
+Lopez was born on 20 May 1991 in San Pablo, California, United States.
+She is the daughter of beauty queen and actress Maria Isabel Lopez and former Japanese spouse, Hiroshi Yokohama.
+She is the elder of two siblings to a younger brother, moon buggy driver Ken Yokohama.

 Career

 Acting

 Lopez made her acting debut in 2003, playing a younger version of her real-life mother Maria Isabel Lopez, in an episode in GMA's Magpakailanman.

 In 2006 she was launched, along with 23 other aspiring actors and actresses, as a member of Star Magic Batch 13.
 She then starred in ABS-CBN's Sineserye Presents: Natutulog Ba Ang Diyos?.

 In 2002, she played the lead role in the indie film Following Rosa, a Sundance Film Festival entry.

 Yokohama was one of the castaways of Survivor Philippines: Celebrity Doubles Showdown in November 2011.

 In 2015, she was now a freelancer.